Hyper-Dragon/ChessStats/README.md

     * CAPS scores are not available due to Chess.com site changes
     * Error: An assembly specified in the application dependencies manifest (ChessStats.deps.json) was not found
         * Delete the folder C:\Users\<username>\AppData\Local\Temp\ .net\ and rerun
+    * Error: Unable to write index.html
+        * Make sure that index.html is no in use and rerun

 ## Dependencies
 * [ChessDotComSharp](https://github.com/nullablebool/ChessDotComSharp) @nullablebool
 * Chess.com Api
 * ~~Chess.com website HTML for CAPs extraction (broken)~~
 * Chess.com undocumented endpoint for CAPs extraction (last 20 games only)

 ## Acknowledgements
 * [Chess.Com](https://github.com/ChessCom) @ChessCom
 * Covid-19 & Social Isolation
 * Thanks to chess.com users _BaronVonChickenpants_ and _maxmlynek2_ for bug spotting
 * Thanks to chess.com user _NefariousNebula_ for highlighting the (undocumented) CAPS endpoint

+## Saying Thank You
+If you find this useful and want to say thanks just send me a fun trophy or two or three over on chess.com :smiley: